KelvinTegelaar/CIPP/user-documentation/cipp/extensions/hudu.md

 # Hudu

-The NinjaOne integration provides several different options to give you control over what is synchronised from CIPP to NinjaOne.
+The Hudu integration provides several different options to give you control over what is synchronised from CIPP to Hudu.

 Data is synchronized automatically once every 24 hours from Microsoft 365 / CIPP to Hudu.
 This is scheduled once you save the extension and map your tenants.